Skip to main content

 • Equal Rights Center: Focused on housing, employment and disability discrimination

-• Negotiated the NAACP labor agreement with its union employees
+• Negotiated a multi-year NAACP labor agreement with its union employees

 • Oversaw all national litigation focused on discrimination for the NAACP, including employment, housing, and elections